uma-pi1/lash/README.md

 ```
 item <tab> parent
 ```
 i.e., each line (tab delimited) contains an item and its generalization (parent item).
+Note that each item in the hierarchy should have only one parent, i.e., the hierarchy should form a forest.

 ##Sequential Mode
 The sequential version of the algorithm runs locally on a single machine.